OpenNebula/website/content/product/operation_references/opennebula_services_configuration/oned.md

 The configuration for each driver is defined in the `TM_MAD_CONF` section.

 {{< alert title="Important" color="success" >}}
-These values define the datastore behaviour and thus should not be modified.
+These values define the datastore behavior and thus should not be modified.
 They are used when creating a new datastore of given type and also when developing new drivers.{{< /alert >}}

 - `NAME`: name of the transfer driver, listed in the `-d` option of the `TM_MAD` section
 - `LN_TARGET`: determines how persistent images will be cloned when a new VM is instantiated: